-A: No. Soma, along with Spot, Marin, and a few others, "gets" belt drive and have designed their dropouts accordingly.
+A: No. Soma, along with a few others, "gets" belt drive and have designed their dropouts accordingly.
 In this case, Soma uses Paragon sliding dropouts.
 The only time you should need to check and adjust belt tension is in the future, when the belt teeth gradually erode and the tension therefore gradually slackens.
 This adjustment is easily done on the Wolverine, and you won't have to do it for maybe the first 2,000 miles or so, although this depends on your riding style.

 The Portlandistan version adds a premium dynamo system, stylish Full Metal Fenders from Portland Design Works, and a light but stiff Axiom Streamliner Disc DLX rack, which has twice the capacity of most racks.

 Q: Can I make substitutions or other changes?

 A: Sure, but the price will likely change.
 We sourced build kits at a lower cost than you'd expect, and that's reflected in the surprisingly low price of the bike.
 But just let us know what you have in mind (email is best).

 Q: What are some upgrades I should consider?

 A: A Brooks Cambium or leather saddle would be nice.
 Either PDW Whiskey leather ergo grips or Ergon Biokork ergo grips would make good sense.
 If you want to charge your smartphone, Garmin, or camera off of the dynamo system, the Busch & Mueller Luxos U headlight does that very well, although it's expensive ($258).
 Kickstands are highly underrated.
 Schwalbe Marathon Supreme tires would make you the customer of our dreams.

 - Soma Weltgrinder Rohloff - a premium Rohloff internally geared touring bike available as a 700c or 650B.